Joelfischeer/Metabolic_Reference_Network/README.md

 </p>

 ## Caveats
-The provided information is not manually verified and should only be used for hypothesis generation.
+The provided information and the LLM-based descriptions are not manually verified and should only be used for hypothesis generation and further checked for validity.

 ## Contributors